Free ad-supported streaming television: Growing popularity

 As per Nielsen's monthly streaming ratings for the US market, dubbed "The Gauge", three of the FAST services were in the Top 10 of all streaming services in 2023.
 In the September 2023 ratings, Tubi, with 1.3% of viewing, ranked fifth among all streaming services, The Roku Channel, with 1.1% ranked seventh, and Pluto TV, with 0.8% ranked tenth.
 Tubi noted in January 2025 that only 5% of its viewership came from the live streaming channels section of the Tubi app, which emphasizes its on-demand offerings more than its live linear-oriented competitors do.
-Tubi's decision to simulcast Super Bowl LIX with its corporate sister Fox drew 13.6 million viewers, over 10% of the overall viewership, contributing to that event becoming the most-watched event in American television history despite an active boycott against the game.
+Tubi's decision to simulcast Super Bowl LIX with its corporate sister Fox drew 13.6 million viewers, over 10% of the overall viewership, contributing to that event becoming the most-watched event in American television history despite a purported boycott against the game.

 In January 2024, over 1,500 FAST TV channels are currently in airing in the U.S. across various services.

 As FAST services have matured, consumer demand has led them to offer a combination of on-demand and linear channels.
 The idea is that consumers may start watching a series on a linear channel but then want to be able to binge watch it from the start.
 As rights deals have been renegotiated, the arrangement is becoming more and more common.